Canada Child Benefit

 When the 20th falls on a Saturday, a Sunday, or a federal statutory holiday, the payment will be made on the last business day before the 20th.

-If you do not receive your payment on the scheduled day, wait five business days before calling 1-800-387-1193.
+If you do not receive your payment on the scheduled day, wait 5 business days before calling 1-800-387-1193.

 You can view your benefit payment dates and amounts in My Account or by using the MyBenefits CRA mobile app at Mobile apps.

-When we recalculate your benefit
+When your benefit is recalculated

-We will recalculate your benefit when one of the following situations applies and, if applicable, send you a CCB notice:
+The CRA will recalculate your benefit when one of the following situations applies and, if applicable, send you a CCB notice:

 If you were overpaid